-- Revenues from Operations were \$85.5 million less than budget due to actual water sales being lower than expected. - Non-Operating Revenues are higher due to an increase in the fair value of investments. - Expenses from Cost of Water purchased were \$85.3 million lower than budget due to actual water sales being lower than expected. - Other Operating Expenses were \$1.5 million lower due to a reduction in travel conference and other expenses due to COVID19 and a reduction of applicants in the conservation rebate programs.
+- Revenues from Operations were \$69.0 million less than budget due to actual water sales being lower than expected. - Non-Operating Revenues are lower due to a decrease in the fair value of investments. - Expenses from Cost of Water purchased were \$69.8 million lower than budget due to actual water sales being lower than expected. - Other Operating Expenses were \$859 thousand higher due to the election expense that is being covered by the reserve account. - Depreciation is higher due to the addition of capital assets.